 Susan Eachus — Assembly Treasurer

 Susan earned her PHD in sociology from the University of Pennsylvania.
 From her experience teaching at the college level she believes that the most successful students are the ones who can think for themselves and know what they want to learn.
 Susan also firmly believes in the democratic process and the sense of justice and responsibility it gives to all those involved.
-Susan and her partner, Nancy Golumbia, are excited that their almost seven year old son is about to start his third year at PFS!
+Susan and her partner, Nancy Golumbia, are excited that their almost eight year old son is about to start his fourth year at PFS!

 Mark Filippone is a staff member at the Philly Free School.
 Before moving to Philadelphia, he earned his degree in elementary education and worked at the Clearwater School (a Sudbury school) in Bothell, WA.
 After three years, he received the Clearwater School’s coveted Lifetime Achievement Award (other notable recipients include Shawna Lee), and moved to Philadelphia with his wife and daughter.
 After briefly teaching for the School District of Philadelphia, he joined the Philly Free School founder’s group and has been working ever since to ensure that this type of educational opportunity is available to students in Philly.